JustinWUP/collaborator/README.md

 A rails project that consumes and filters GitHub's Issues via v3 API via ActiveResource.
 Features currently (or soon will) include:

-* Filter issues by labels per-project
+* Filter topics by labels per-project
 * Assigning project visibility to users
 * Some other stuff.